edgar-code-repository/spring-boot-rest-login-api/README.md

-REST JWT LOGIN API
+REST LOGIN API
 ----------------------------------------------------------------------------------------------

-Rest Login API built with Java 8, Spring Security, JWT and PostgreSQL.
+Login API built with Java 8, Spring Security, JWT and PostgreSQL.

 When a user authenticates with valid credentials the API returns a JWT token.